-You're going to need a CRM to handle all aspects of what's needed.
+You're going to need a CRM to handle all aspects of the company's sales execution and sales operations.
 Most companies have a CRM of some kind, but in this case, you'll need a CRM that is integrated with your marketing automation.